Winter Weather Advisory issued for Lower Kobuk and Noatak Valleys by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Converse County Lower Elevations, Niobrara County by NWS
+Winter Storm Warning issued for Bon Homme, Charles Mix, Gregory, Yankton by NWS

-Effective: 2023-01-27 11:00:00 MST Expires: 2023-01-28 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2023-01-27 17:00:00 MST Expires: 2023-01-28 14:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Converse County Lower Elevations; Niobrara County; North Laramie Range WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 11 AM FRIDAY TO 5 PM MST SATURDAY * WHAT...Snow expected.
-Total snow accumulations of 3 to 6 inches, except 6 to 10 inches North Laramie Range.
-Winds gusting as high as 50 MPH. * WHERE...In Nebraska, Dawes County and Northern Sioux County.
-In Wyoming, Converse County Lower Elevations, Niobrara County and North Laramie Range. * WHEN...From 11 AM Friday to 5 PM MST Saturday. * IMPACTS...Travel could be difficult at times in moderate snowfall.
-Blowing snow could significantly reduce visibility below one-half mile at times.
+Target Area: Bon Homme; Charles Mix; Gregory; Yankton WINTER STORM WARNING REMAINS IN EFFECT FROM 6 PM THIS EVENING TO 3 PM CST SATURDAY * WHAT...Heavy snow expected.
+Total snow accumulations of 5 to 8 inches.
+Winds gusting as high as 35 mph. * WHERE...Gregory, Charles Mix, Bon Homme and Yankton Counties. * WHEN...From 6 PM this evening to 3 PM CST Saturday. * IMPACTS...Travel could be very difficult.
+Patchy blowing snow could significantly reduce visibility.

 weather.gov